 Google Adsense approval is like a dream these days.
-Over a billion blogs are out there and most of the niches are saturated and they start rejecting even good looking websites as well.
+Over a billion blogs are out there, and most of the niches are saturated, and they start rejecting even good-looking, well optimized, quality content websites as well.

 Think twice before doing a blog if you are falling under this niches: